 - Accolades are key.
 If you’re recognized as a distinguished jewelry seller by a known brand, highlight this.
 Over time, your products will be recognized as premium ones if you keep up high-quality standards.
 Remember, you will be expected to provide certificates for the gemstones you sell, and they need to be completely accurate.

-Online Jewelry Sales: Cracking The Code
+Sell Jewelry Online: Cracking The Code

 If you have found a way to resolve most issues that come with online jewelry sales, and if you are confident of building trust over time, here are some things you can do to build a foolproof business from the word ‘go’.